projectdiscovery/chaos-client/README.md

 | `-update`                  | updates to latest version                | `chaos -up`                                                |
 | `-disable-update-check`    | disables automatic update check          | `chaos -duc`                                               |

-You can also set the API key as environment variable in your bash profile.
+You can also set the API key as an environment variable in your bash profile.

 ```bash
 export CHAOS_KEY=CHAOS_API_KEY